 If you look at the SawStop website, you’ll see that the option I chose is just under $2,000.
 But I said I spent $2,200.
-The price has dropped since I purchased a few months ago, but that’s not the whole story.
+The price of this build fluctuates, but that’s not the whole story.
 I needed maneuverability.
 My workshop is a 2-car garage, and when winter comes I shut the workshop down.
 We park our cars in the garage through the winter, and it’s a tight fit.
 To that end, I needed a way to move the 258-pound SawStop easily and store it away.

 So, I sprang for the $250 mobile cart.
 That not only gives my table saw wheels, but I can tip on its side when winter comes.
 At that point I can store it against the wall, leaving room in the garage for both cars.

 The mobile cart comes with downsides—it’s not quite as stable, and some accessories aren’t compatible with it.
 But for my scenario, it’s perfect.
 Alas, it’s no longer sold and the closest you can get is a mobile base, which still let you move around the saw stop with ease, but not tip it on its side.

 So, how do I like my SawStop table saw?
 I love it.
 Soon after I started using it, I discovered additional benefits I hadn’t even taken into consideration.
 Despite being larger and more powerful than my old portable saw, it’s half as loud, and it shakes less.
 That latter bit is more comforting than I can describe in words.

 Thanks to a more powerful motor, I have an easier time cutting hard and exotic woods.
 Purple Heart caused my old saw to struggle, but now I cut through it like butter.
 That gives me cleaner cuts, and I finish sooner.